republik/plattform/README.md

-# Mauka aka Haku Frontend
+# Publikator Frontend

-Haku is a CMS prototype: an Editor implemented with [Slate](https://github.com/ianstormtaylor/slate) and saving content on GitHub via an API.
+A CMS prototype: an Editor implemented with [Slate](https://github.com/ianstormtaylor/slate) and saving content on GitHub via an API.

+Development code names: Mauka, Haku

 ## Usage

 ### Quick start

-This frontend needs an API, provided by [haku-backend](https://github.com/orbiting/haku-backend), running on the same TLD (for cookie sharing).
+This frontend needs an API, provided by [publikator-backend](https://github.com/orbiting/publikator-backend), running on the same TLD (for cookie sharing).

 Install and run:
 ```